 Note: If an individual has withdrawn super benefits in the past, he or she may have used up some, or all, of their low-rate cap which means he or she may have to pay tax on the taxable component when he or she takes additional lump sums.

-When an individual turns 60 and the superannuation benefits are from a taxed source (that is, all super benefits except certain benefits from some public sector super funds), then any superannuation lump sums can be taken free of tax, regardless of previous superannuation withdrawals.
+When an individual turns 60 and the superannuation benefits are from a taxed source (that is, nearly all super benefits except certain benefits from some public sector super funds), then any superannuation lump sums can be taken free of tax, regardless of previous superannuation withdrawals.

 Copyright for this article belongs to Trish Power, and cannot be reproduced without express and specific consent.